jh5442/RelightVid/README.md

 ## 📝 TODO List
 - [✔] Release the arxiv and the project page.
 - [✔] Release the relighting inference code and huggingface demo using background condition.
 - [ ] Release the relighting inference code using more (text/hdr) conditions.
+(Expected in May)
 - [ ] Release LightAtlas data augmentation pipeline and datasets.
+(Expected by the end of June)
 - [ ] Release training and evaluation code.